Charlotte Chapel (Edinburgh): Subsequent pastoral leadership

+Recent history

 In 2008, during the latter part of pastor Peter Grainger's tenure, the church held its 200th anniversary celebrations over the course of an extended weekend in October.
 These celebrations included a large cèilidh at an area school, a formal luncheon at the Assembly Rooms on George Street, and a concert by modern hymn writers Keith & Kristyn Getty.

 During the bicentennial, the church also saw many former members return and guest ministers visit, such as James Moser, Derek Prime, and American-based radio pastor Alistair Begg.
 Begg, a native of Scotland, was formerly "Pastor's Assistant" to Prime at Charlotte Chapel, beginning in September 1975.
 He returned to lead the 2008 celebrations, preaching at both the Sunday morning and evening services at the church's former Rose Street location.
-In addition, a scholarly book exploring the church's history and concluding with the 200th anniversary was later written by "honorary elder and former secretary" Dr. Ian L.S.
-Balfour entitled Revival in Rose Street: A history of Charlotte Baptist Chapel, Edinburgh.
+In addition, a scholarly book exploring the church's history and concluding with the 200th anniversary was later written by Ian L. S. Balfour entitled Revival in Rose Street: Charlotte Baptist Chapel, Edinburgh.